CS3560-02-05-PayMe/PayMe/README.md

 # PayMe

 **PayMe** is a mock web app that simulates an intermediary wallet between users and their banks and acts as a form of a payment and billing system.
-Our app allows users to create artificial bank accounts and complete transactions.
+Our app allows users to create artificial accounts, complete transactions, transfer money, and setup billing for subscriptions.

 ## Screenshots